7 Interest-Bearing Accounts To Consider

 Traditional Savings Account

-High Yield Savings Account
+High-Yield Savings Account

-Although traditional brick and mortar banks and online banks offer high-yield savings accounts, the online banks may be more generous for your deposits given their lower overhead costs.
+Although traditional brick-and-mortar banks and online banks offer high-yield savings accounts, the online banks may be more generous for your deposits, given their lower overhead costs.

 Emergency Funds

-When surfing around for higher yields, you are bound to find higher rates but with requirements.
+When surfing around for higher yields, you are bound to find higher rates, but with requirements.
 Higher minimum deposits or an ongoing amount in your account are common when you get higher yields.
 You may not want to tie up your money.
 If you don’t maintain some level, you may incur additional fees or other charges.

 Money Market Account ( MMA)